Open-Source Skull Reconstruction with MONAI: Experiments and Results

-We trained an autoencoder specified in Section II (B) using the above mentioned datasets.
-Figure \ref{cranial_rec} and Figure \ref{facial_rec} show the reconstruction of cranial and facial defects for the MUG500+ dataset, using the pre-trained model.
+Figure \ref{craniofacial_rec} shows the reconstruction of cranial and facial defects for the MUG500+ dataset, using the trained model.
 We can see that the cranial reconstruction is satisfactory, while the network failed to recover the subtle and complex facial structures.
-Besides the learning capacity of the network, we attribute the unsatisfactory facial reconstruction performance largely to the MUG500+ itself, as the MUG500+ skulls have obvious artifacts (e.g., beard, spine, catheter extruded from the patients' mouth, etc, as can be seen from the last column of \ref{facial_rec}.) that negatively affect the learning process.
-The removal of these artifacts in a pre-processing procedure is non-trivial, since they are part of the skull data, and it is difficult to separate them from the area of interest (e.g., facial bones).
+Besides the learning capacity of the network, we attribute the unsatisfactory facial reconstruction performance largely to the MUG500+ dataset itself, as the MUG500+ skulls have obvious artifacts (e.g., spine, catheter extruded from the patients' mouth, etc, as can be seen from the last column of Figure \ref{craniofacial_rec}.) that can potentially distract the network from learning the skull geometries.
+The removal of these artifacts in a preprocessing procedure is non-trivial, since they are closely connected with the skull, and therefore difficult to be separated from the area of interest (e.g., facial bones).
 One option to better utilize the dataset for cranial implant design is to crop (axially) and discard the entire facial area of the skulls as in \cite{li2021automatic}.